What is customer engagement?

 Engagement may be quite abstract – expressing a preference for Visa or Mastercard, for example – or highly specific, such as visiting a particular store branch in their region because it’s better managed and more welcoming than others.

 It’s online and offline

-It will also vary on and offline, and depending on the kind of offering a business provides.
+Your customer engagement strategies will also vary on and offline, depending on the kind of offering a business provides.
 In a traditional model, where sales are discrete events and products and services are used away from the point of sale, engagement may not happen at all.
 In a situation where products and services may be supplied and consumed online, engagement with the brand happens as a matter of course.

 It’s sometimes integrated with product use